vigour-io/brisky/README.md

 #### The `switch`

-A switcher simply switches out the content, based on the value it is subscribing to.
+The switch simply switches content based on the value it is subscribing to.

 ```js
 const render = require('brisky/render')